Zaneham/takahe/README.md

 Universal hardware synthesis tool supporting binary, ternary, stochastic, quantum, duodecimal, nucleotide, epistemic, cellular automata, affective, I Ching, chromatic music theory, particle physics, and Arrow's impossibility theorem.

-One engine.
-Thirteen computing paradigms.
-All evaluated by the same four-line function.

 Named after the takahē (*Porphyrio hochstetteri*), declared extinct in 1898 and rediscovered alive in the Murchison Mountains in 1948.
-Like open-source chip design, everyone assumed it was impossible until someone did it.

 ## What It Does